Just In: Israeli Prime Minister Benjamin Netanyahu Diagnosed with Cancer

 Source: Getty Images

-Netanyahu pens message to his brother killed in Africa
+Netanyahu pens message to late brother

-Legit.ng earlier reported that Israeli Prime Minister Benjamin Netanyahu has penned a deeply emotional message in memory of his older brother, Yonatan “Yoni” Netanyahu, who was killed during a daring military operation in Uganda many years ago.
+Legit.ng earlier reported that Israeli Prime Minister Benjamin Netanyahu penned a deeply emotional message in memory of his older brother, Yonatan “Yoni” Netanyahu, who was killed during a daring military operation in Uganda many years ago.

 Yoni Netanyahu (1946–1976) was a highly decorated officer in Israel’s elite Sayeret Matkal unit.
 He was killed while leading Operation Entebbe, also known as Operation Yonatan, a rescue mission in Uganda that freed more than 100 hostages held by terrorists.